 Your child has been referred to me by your GP/Paediatrician for an assessment of their emotional and/or behavioural problems.
-I will be seeing your child for a ONE-TIME consultation only.
+I will be seeing your child for a ONE-TIME consultation only via videoconference.
 After I see them, I will send a written report to the referring doctor (it takes about 3 weeks to get there) with my opinion on what's going on and my recommendations on what to do to help.
 Follow-up will be with the referring doctor.
 I do not see patients for regular follow-up.
 When you come to the appointment, it is best if both parents come.
 If your child requires direct supervision, please try to bring someone who can watch them as I may need to spend some time talking to you without them present.

-The questionnaire that follows MUST BE COMPLETED AND RETURNED TO MY OFFICE IN ORDER TO HAVE AN APPOINTMENT SCHEDULED.
+The questionnaire that follows MUST BE COMPLETED AND RETURNED TO THE REFERRING PHYSICIAN'S OFFICE (UNLESS OTHERWISE SPECIFIED) IN ORDER TO HAVE AN APPOINTMENT SCHEDULED.
 Please give the Teacher Questionnaire (optional) to the teacher who knows your child best (if you can) and have them return the completed form to you, so that you can return all of the forms together.
 They can also visit my website (www.doctortempleman.com), and complete it online.
 Whenever possible, the Parent Questionnaire should be filled out by both parents together.
 Please make note of any disagreements in ratings beside the item in question.
+If the parents live in separate homes, then each parent should complete their own questionnaire (please make a note as to how often they stay with you).